openeuropa/oe_paragraphs/README.md

 #### Banner
 Allows editors to create Banners that display a prominent message and related action.
+To get this paragraph type enable the OpenEuropa Paragraphs Banner submodule.

+#### Carousel
-To get this paragraph type enable the OpenEuropa Paragraphs Media submodule.
+The paragraph allows editors to create Carousel items similar to a Banner with multiple slides.
+To get this paragraph type enable the OpenEuropa Paragraphs Carousel submodule.

 #### Chart
 Allows editors to create paragraphs that display Webtools chart media entities.
 To get this paragraph type enable